mrddter/mongocloner/README.md

 With this tool you can do different actions:

-- `backup_source`: backup specified collections from a wellknown mongo uri
+- `backup_source`: backup specified collections from the source
 - `append`: append specified collections from a wellknown mongo uri to another
+- `delete_target`: delete specified collections from the target
 - `clone`: drop and clone specified collections from a wellknown mongo uri to another

 ## Fully BASED on